schorschii/OCO-Server-Extensions/wol-shutdown-scheduler/README.md

 2. Import the database table schema which can be found in the `sql` directory.

+3. Computer can be shutted down via 2 options:
+   - OCO Agent shutdown flag: when the agent sends the next request to the server, the server responds with a shutdown flag which means that the agent should shut down.
+This requires at least agent version 0.15.4.
-3. For shutting computers down, a login is required.
-Linux systems are shutted down using a SSH connection, executing a command (default `sudo shutdown`).
+   - Direct login: Linux systems are shutted down using a SSH connection, executing a command (default `sudo shutdown`).
 Windows systems are shutted down by the Windows RPC (`net shutdown`).
 Insert a configuration constant `WOL_SHUTDOWN_SCHEDULER_CREDENTIALS` at the end of your global OCO config file (`conf.php`) with the credentials to use for shutting down your machines.
 Adding multiple credentials (for different computer groups) is also possible.
 Example:
    ```
    const WOL_SHUTDOWN_SCHEDULER_CREDENTIALS = [
       [